rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/2_create-a-meta-data-document.md

 }
 ```

-After creating the most basic document, you can see how to attach additional meta-data items.
+After creating the most basic document, you can see how to attach additional metadata items.

-For example, you could give information about who reffered the user creating the order.
+For example, you could give information about who referred the user creating the order.

 {% code title="" %}
 ```typescript